igorwojda/android-showcase/README.md

 ## Inspiration

-Here are few additional resources.
+Here are a few additional resources.

 ### Cheatsheet